 As wonderful and beautiful as the Dalmatian breed is, there are a few things we as owners should be concerned with when it comes to their health.
 Just like any other breed, there are certain breed specific problems that Dalmatians suffer from.
 And of course there are other health problems that are not specific to the breed as well.

-Having said that, before we continue let me just say that Dalmatians are relatively healthy overall.
-When I say “common” health problems, I don’t mean that these problems are common for all Dalmatians.
-Majority of them won’t have to deal with most of these of these problems at all, but being aware of what could go wrong is important.
+Having said that, before we continue, let us just say that Dalmatians are relatively healthy overall.
+When I say “common” health problems, we don’t mean that these problems are common for all Dalmatians.
+The majority of them won’t have to deal with most of these problems at all, but being aware of what could go wrong is important.

 How Long Do They Live?

-Hearing problems effect about 30% of Dalmatians.
-Nearly 1 out of 12 Dalmatians are completely deaf and about 1 out of 5 can only hear from one ear.
-This is common amongst piebald, that distinct pattern that Dalmatians have, and albino animals.
+Hearing problems affect about 30% of Dalmatians.
+Nearly 1 out of 12 Dalmatians are completely deaf, and about 1 out of 5 can only hear from one ear.
+This is common among piebald dogs, that distinct pattern that Dalmatians have, and albino animals.

-A symptom to consider that’s not actually directly caused by allergies is recurrent bacterial infections.
+Recurrent bacterial infections are a sign to look out for that is not directly caused by allergies.
 When itchy from allergies, dogs tend to scratch themselves too much to the point where they break skin, and that gives bacteria an opportunity to make a home.
 So if your dog is having infections in or around the same spots, the root cause could be allergies.

 To combat this problem, there is a growing movement amongst certain Dalmatian breeders that focuses on breeding low uric acid Dalmatians.
-A great website to learn more is http://www.luadalmatians.com/index.html .
-They also include a list of breeders, so if you’re considering getting a Dalmatian, I highly recommend you check them out.
+They also include a list of breeders, so if you’re considering getting a Dalmatian, we highly recommend you check them out.

 Hip dysplasia is an abnormal formation of hips that can be very painful for dogs.
 It’s a genetic condition and is present in a lot of breeds, including Dalmatians, and it seems to be more common in larger breeds.
 Luckily, Dalmatians are not effect by it as often as others, but it can be a huge problem for those that are.